RiFi2k/vscode-vue-vetur-eslint-prettier-airbnb/README.md

 * Auto-formats and lints .vue, .js, .scss
 * If anyone is interested I have configs that plug and play with all these which add auto-format and linting for PHP files as well.

+NOTE: Now I put all my dot files into the package.json file to reduce clutter, so I'll include it both ways here.

 ## VSCode Extensions
 * EditorConfig for VS Code - editorconfig.editorconfig
 * ESLint - dbaeumer.vscode-eslint